gingerbeardman/Always-Show-Scrollbars/README.md

 Toggle Scrollbars is an extension for the [Nova editor](https://nova.app).

-Adds a simple checkbox toggle so that scrollbars can be always shown (and therefore change markers for the whole document).
+Adds a simple checkbox toggle so that scrollbars are always shown (and therefore change markers for the whole document).

 See the internal [README](/Toggle%20Scrollbars.novaextension/README.md) for more info.